315+ Telescopes Ranked

 Investing in a dew shield for the ETX-125 can help keep stray light and moisture at bay, preventing condensation from forming on the scope’s front corrector plate and minimizing glare intruding into your views.

-For higher magnification lunar, planetary, and double star observations with the ETX-125 AT, we suggest acquiring a 15mm (127x) goldline or redline eyepiece, as well as a 9mm (211x) goldline/redline.
+For higher magnification lunar, planetary, and double star observations with the ETX-125 AT, I suggest acquiring a 15mm (127x) goldline or redline eyepiece, as well as a 9mm (211x) goldline/redline.
 Alternatively, high-end eyepieces like the Agena Starguider, Baader Hyperion, or Explore Scientific 62 and 82-degree series oculars are compatible with the ETX-125, although they come at a higher cost.

 Additionally, a compact rechargeable power supply such as a TalentCell power pack or Celestron PowerTank Lithium ensures that you won’t have to worry about depleting AA batteries and can save you money in the long run if you frequently use your ETX-125 AT.